 2. Hold a daily huddle (or two)

-Crucially, those pressing issues aren't solved during the huddle.
+Crucially, issues aren’t fully resolved during the huddle.

-Instead, one person takes responsibility and reports back on their progress during the next meeting.
+Instead, one person takes responsibility for each item that needs work and reports back on their progress during the next meeting.

 Why would you spend an extra 15–30 minutes each day in a huddle during peak season?

 - Transparent businesses are more nimble, respond better to stress and have happier employees and customers.

 - You’ll have less gossip and fewer rumours spreading

 - You’ll be able to fix customer issues to pre-empt complaints and waves of related queries

 - You’ll be able to use everybody’s knowledge and skills to sell more at this important time of the year.